Clinical Trial Agreements Information Sheet

 FACILITIES AND ADMINISTRATIVE COSTS

-Facilities and Administrative (F&A) costs for industry funded human clinical studies are currently assessed at the rate of 20.6% of actual cash received.
-This is based on the off-campus research rate negotiated with the Department of Health and Human Services and is subject to change when the federal rate changes.
-To estimate F&A cost when the direct costs are known, add 26% of the direct costs.
+Facilities and Administrative (F&A) costs for industry funded human clinical trials are currently assessed at the rate of 21.5% of total cash received.
+This is based on the actual calculated off-campus research rate of 27.4% of Total Direct Costs.
+To estimate F&A costs when the direct costs are known, add 27.4% of the direct costs.
 The sum of these two figures is the per-patient amount.
-Example: If $794 is needed to cover direct costs, 26% or $206 should be added for F&A, bringing the total to $1000 per patient.
-For clinical trials that are federally funded, F&A is generally calculated using the current full on-campus research rate applied to a Modified Total Cost base.
-If you have any questions as to how F&A is to be calculated for a specific clinical trial, please contact your Research Administrator.
+Example: If $785 is needed to cover direct costs, 27.4% or $215 should be added for F&A, bringing the total to $1000 per patient.
+For clinical trials that are federally funded, F&A is generally calculated using the current federally capped off-campus research rate of 26% applied to a Modified Total Direct Cost base.
+If you have any questions as to how F&A is to be calculated for a specific clinical trial, please contact your College Grants Officer or Research Administrator.

 GENERIC DRUG ENFORCEMENT ACT